pwnthemole/pwnthemole.github.io/_posts/2018-10-23-picoctfscriptme.md

 ()() + (()(())) = ???
 ```

-The brackets groups act like cells, and the bigger cell "eat" the smaller one.
+The brackets groups act like cells, and the bigger cell "eats" the smaller one.
 Understanding this, we can write a simple Python script which parses the expression, finds the answer and eventually prints the flag.
 The code is this:

 ```